hexresearch/hschain/sql-interface/NOTES.md

    of the blockchain.
  - "publickey" - public key identifier, ASCII string, base58 encoded.
  - "privatekey" - private key, base58 encoded.
+ - "consensus_nodes" - an IPv4/v6 address of a comma-separated consensus
+   node list to work with - post transaction and get updates.